 A few weeks ago a Boulder Locavore reader emailed me with a party cocktail SOS.
 She has a St. Paddy’s Day party coming up this weekend and needed cocktail ideas preferably with an infusion involved.
 She has made other infusions from Boulder Locavore and was seeking creative juice to make her party uniquely festive.

-Whether celebrating spring, the Irish or simply that it’s Thursday, this Feisty Cucumber Mint Martini rings in a new, fresh season with a smooth sip.
+Whether celebrating spring, the Irish or simply that it’s Thursday, this Feisty Cucumber Martini with Mint and Jalapeno rings in a new, fresh season with a smooth sip.

 - 6 large Mint leaves